SFWF 2025

 Stephanie Robertson is Chair of the Board of Social Value Canada and CEO of SiMPACT Strategy Group.
 Throughout her career, she has lead the development of methods and tools to demonstrate the value of investment in community & society.
 Stephanie’s social value work connects her with leadership in the private, public and social profit worlds.
 Recent clients include Canadian corporations, all levels of government, and many inspiring social profit and social enterprise organizations.

-Impact and Evaluation Closing Keynote Address at 6:00pm EST (Virtual)
+Impact and Evaluation Virtual Presentation at 6:00pm EST

 Neil Price